hacklabkyiv/prismo/README.md

 PRISMO Admin Panel
 ===================

-The goal of this webtool is provide basic management capabilities for hackerspaces, like:
+The goal of this web tool is provide basic management capabilities for hackerspaces, like:

 1. Presence management basing on MAC address monitoring
 2. RFID access system management